RowRunner Challenge raises more than £4,000 for Cumbrian charity

 On Saturday 21 July 2018 seven fearless members of the MHA Moore and Smalley team took on an incredible feat of endurance.

-Liam Platt, Ian Waddingham, Alex Gardner, Joe Wrennall, Carolyn Kevan, Aimee Sharp and another rowed the full length of Windermere (10 miles) from north to south to arrive at Gummers How.
+Liam Platt, Ian Waddingham, Alex Gardner, Carolyn Kevan and three others rowed the full length of Windermere (10 miles) from north to south to arrive at Gummers How.
 At this point Ian and Liam jumped out of the boat and ran up to the peak of Gummers How, a height of 321m, then back down again to the boat.
 The team then rowed all the way back to the north of the Lake to complete the challenge.

 The MHA Moore and Smalley team competed against 5 other boats from Crosby Granger, Temple Heelis, In Group and The Cumberland Building Society in this gruelling test.